 Folders are binary.
 A note is either in this folder or that folder.
 A note can’t be in two folders at once, nor can you add headers or other structure to folders.
 Folders lack flexibility.

 MOCs by contrast are infinitely flexible.
 You can add one note to multiple maps, or to none of your maps.
 You can convert any note into a map.
 You can link maps together, or embed maps.
-You can even make a map with the new canvas plugin.
+You can even make a map with an Obsidian canvas.

 That said, it’s not a bad idea to use folders in addition to MOCs.
 They are not mutually exclusive, so if you like folders, you can use them in addition to your maps of content.